FrogGirl11/Recipe-Book-Lab/recipes.md

 7. Drop tablespoon-sized balls of dough onto ungreased baking sheets.
 8. Bake for 8 to 10 minutes or until golden brown.
 9. Cool on wire racks.

+### Special Brownies

+Ingredients:
+- 1/4 cup natural cocoa powder
+- 1/2 cup Cannabutter
+- 1/2 cup chopped dark chocolate
+- 1 tablespoon molasses
+- 1 teaspoon vanilla extract
+- 1/4 teaspoon kosher salt
+- 2 large eggs
+- 3/4 cup all-purpose flour
+- 1/2 cup chopped toased nuts

+Instructions:
+1. Make the cannabutter, following the quantities listed above and my step-by-step guide linked in the Author Notes.
+2. Butter an 8x8-inch pan, then dust with cocoa.
+Heat the oven to 350°F (177°C).
+3. In a bain marie (or in the microwave in 10-second intervals), melt the cannabutter and dark chocolate.
+Remove the bowl from the heat, then add the sugar, molasses, vanilla, and salt.
+4. Add one egg at a time, mixing well after each.
+Beat for about 5 minutes, until a 5-second ribbon forms on the top of the batter when you lift the whisk.
+Stir in the chopped nuts (if you’re using them).
+Sift or whisk the flour with the cocoa powder, then add to the chocolate mixture.
+Combine just until the flour disappears (don’t overmix).
+5. Pour the batter into the pan and place in the center of the oven.
+Bake for about 25 minutes, until a glossy top forms and starts to crack.
+Keep an eye on the edges, they will firm up first.
+To check, insert a toothpick near the corner—it should have a few moist crumbs.
+6. Let cool on a wire rack for at least 10 minutes before cutting into 16 brownies.
+(If you’d like—and if your pan isn’t glass—you can plunge the pan into cold water immediately out of the oven.
+The temperature shock achieves a chewy crust while maintaining the gooey center, a tip I learned from Eric Kim.)
+7. Store the brownies in an airtight container for up to a week.
+For longer storage, cut and freeze the brownies, then warm up in the microwave or oven before serving.